 HEALTH AND MOBILITY: Students will be asked to walk between the language school and their homestay placement each day.
 For the most part, the streets in Angers are smooth.
 Students may also be asked to walk when participating on various excursions.
 The weather in the summer is usually dry and around 80 degrees.
-Recommended immunizations/medications per CDC (as of November 1, 2015) include the Hepatitis A vaccine.
+Recommended immunizations/medications per CDC (as of September 19, 2017) include the Hepatitis A and Hepatitis B vaccine.
 CDC recommends that you are up-to-date on routine vaccines before every trip.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 Please be sure to check the CDC for additional recommended immunizations.

 See the Budget Sheet near the top of this page (click on "Summer") and the Fund your Experience page on the Education Abroad website.

-Upon confirmation of participation, program participants will pay a $500 deposit (including a non-refundable $150 Education Abroad Fee).
+Upon confirmation of participation, program participants will pay a $500 commitment deposit (including a non-refundable $150 Education Abroad Fee).
 The $500 deposit will be applied to the final program cost balance.
 If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.
-The deposit payment will be due on Wednesday, February 8, 2017.
+The deposit payment will be due on February 8, 2018.